 What are the dates and hours of camp?

-Summer 2023 is June 26-August 18th.
-Camp is closed in observance of Independence Day on Tuesday, July 4th.
+Summer 2026 is Monday, June 29th – Friday, August 21st.
+Camp is closed in observance of Independence Day on Friday July 3rd.
 Regular hours are 9:00 am to 4:00 pm, Monday through Friday.
 Camp Pinebrook also offers extended care in the mornings 8:00 am to 9:00 am and in the afternoons 4:00 pm to 6:00 pm, for an extra fee.

 What flexibility does camp offer regarding vacations and weeks at camp?